tmhub/countdowntimer/README.md

 # Countdown Timer

 This module has accurate timer which counts backward.
 It can help you to inform customers about any special event.
-Such as, start of grand sale or arrive of new products at yot store.
+Such as, start of grand sale or arrive of new products at your store.

 ## Description

-Countdown Timer - is extension for [Magento](https://en.wikipedia.org/wiki/Magento) e-commerce store.
+Countdown Timer - is extension for [Magento](https://en.wikipedia.org/wiki/Magento) e-commerce stores.

 ## Using

 Countdown Timer extension provides two widgets with pretty simple interface.
-They can be placed in any CMS page, CMS block or content, which allows widgets.
+They can be placed in any CMS page, CMS block or other content, which allows widgets.

 List of widgets: